-Click on Edit to display the Edit button dialogue box (fig. 16.8).
-You may use this dialogue box to change the sprite assigned to the button or to enable/disable the gap inserted before it on the button bar.
+Click on Edit to display the Edit button dialogue box (fig. 17.8).
+You may use this dialogue box to change the sprite assigned to the button.

 Please note that the Edit option is only available for button macros.

 Copying a Macro